offen/offen/SECURITY.md

 ### Mode of disclosure

-Please **do not open an issue** when you found a security vulnerability in _offen_.
-Instead, please send an email to security@offen.dev.
+Please **do not open an issue** when you found a security vulnerability in Offen.
+Instead, please send an email to hioffen@posteo.de.
 Please do not make your findings public until you hear back from us as described below.

 ### Mode of response and remedy